 gradually create a permanent resource in the Library at the Leisure Centre, which may be used

 for educational work.

-This year's annual exhibition will be held on 8 & 9 June in the Main Hall and Lounge of
+- The 2013 annual exhibition was held on 8 & 9 June in the Main Hall and Lounge of

-Last year's very popular SHOPS AND SHOPPING IN MELBOURNE exhibition will this year be expanded
+2012's very popular SHOPS AND SHOPPING IN MELBOURNE exhibition was expanded

 to include TRADES AND PROFESSIONS, including: Blacksmiths, Surgeons, Wheelwrights,

 Framework Knitters, Shoemakers, Nixon Knowles Timberyard, Quarries, Brickyards such as Woodhouses,

 Moira Street, Kings Newton, The Common, Wilson Rise - Bartons, John Harpur-Crewe (THC) and IHC.